-The Interurban Railway Museum's Johnnie J. Myers Transportation Research Center contains photographs, books, oral histories, visual media, documents, and artifacts relating to electric train transportation, with a focus on North Central Texas during the 1908-1948 timeframe.
+The Interurban Railway Museum's Johnnie J. Myers Transportation Research Center contains photographs, books, documents, artifacts, and oral histories relating to electric train transportation, with a focus on North Central Texas during the 1908-1948 timeframe.

 About Johnnie J. Myers

 In addition to collecting materials relating to electric railway systems, Johnnie J. Myers restores electric rail cars as a hobby.
-In the 1980s Myers worked to restore Historic Car 360, originally built in 1911, in order to install it outside of the Interurban Railway Museum in Plano, Texas.
+In the 1980s Myers worked to restore Historic Car 360, originally built in 1911, and now installed alongside the Interurban Railway Museum in Plano, Texas.

-Please contact us if you wish to schedule a research appointment or are interested in gifting archival materials to the Research Center.
+Please contact us if you wish to schedule a research appointment or are interested in donating items to the Research Center.

 By Email: email@example.com